 In this fast paced world, people don’t seem to have the time to look around for ways to give.
 The easier you make it for them to donate, the higher would be the amount of donations coming in.
 Your donor retention rates would go up too.
 Keeping this in mind, you need to make the process of giving as smooth as you can.
-Adopt mobile giving and allow your donors to give on the go, whenever and wherever they want to.
+Make use of mobile giving and allow your donors to give on the go.

 Various Giving Levels

 At times, your donors could have some genuine financial constraints which could make giving difficult for them.
 By having various giving levels with a range of denominations, you make sure that anybody who wants to remain a part of your cause, is able to do that.
 It’s not just the value of donation that is important but also the support that they give to your nonprofit.
 This would give you the strength to keep going.